DAI-Lab/syndi/docs/developer_guides/contributing.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Syndi-Benchmark could always use more documentation, whether as part of the
+syndi could always use more documentation, whether as part of the
-official Syndi-Benchmark docs, in docstrings, or even on the web in blog posts,
+official syndi docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback